10 Ways to Help Seniors Deal with Isolation and Depression

 6. Entrust them with a chore

-For mobile seniors, a dog will make a perfect companion that will make them feel loved and needed, keep them physically active, and serve as a social lubricant.
+For people who are mobile, a dog will make a perfect companion that will make them feel loved and needed, keep them physically active, and serve as a social lubricant.

 I’ve found caring for a plant can also be a potent mood-booster: my mother-in-law’s depression has improved since I bought her a moringa tree to look after.